couchbaselabs/docs-ng/content/couchbase-manual-2.0/views-and-indexes.markdown

 The formatting of the URL follows the HTTP specification.
 The first argument should be separated from the base URL using a question mark ( `?` ).
 Additional arguments should be separated using an ampersand ( `&` ).
-Special characters should be quoted or escaped according to the HTTP standard rules.
+Special characters should be literald or escaped according to the HTTP standard rules.

 The additional supported arguments are detailed in the table below.